faom002/faom002/README.md

 ### About Me

-- 🎓 Currently pursuing a Bachelor's degree in Computer Science at Kristiania University, Oslo.
+- 🎓 Currently pursuing a Master's degree in Cyber security at University of Oslo, Oslo.
-- 💼 Full-stack developer with a strong passion for creating robust web applications.
+- 💼 currently a Full-stack developer with a strong passion for creating robust web applications.
 - 💻 Proficient in a wide range of technologies, from frontend to backend.
 - ✨ Love contributing to open-source projects and solving real-world problems.
 - 🌐 Always eager to learn and explore new technologies and tools.
+- ✅️ Completed Bachelor's in computer science.
 ---

 ### Languages and Tools